 Beta males are usually the guys in a social group who blend in.
 Sometimes their contributions socially are so minor that other people may barely know they are even around.

 The second type of guy is the jerk.
 These guys can be aggressive, confrontational, and have serious anger problems.
 They may have some good social skills at times (like charm), but can easily digress into inappropriate behavior and be overly and inappropriately sexual.
 They are often much more feared than loved.
 When it comes down to it, jerks are very self-centered, typically insecure (bravado more than confidence) and lack empathy.

 Sometimes people think jerks are alpha males.
 They are not.
 As I discuss below, a true human alpha male is much different than a dominant bully.

 At their best, jerks can be charming.
 They also have a veneer of confidence and power.
-This is why other men sometimes like them and women typically find them attractive over a boring beta male.
-However, they rarely maintain the façade of confidence and poise for long.
+This is why other men sometimes like them and women typically find them attractive, at least over a boring beta male.
+However, they rarely maintain the facade of confidence and poise for long.
 That leads to their worst side: violence (physical and emotional), control, and intimidation.

 Jerks can be thought of leaders, but in a negative sense.
 They often get what they want through verbally and physically abusive tactics.
 People will do their bidding, but out of resentment or fear.

 The Alpha Male